microsoft/DeepSpeedExamples/deepnvme/zero_inference/README.md

     <img src="./media/nvme_config.png" style="width:6.5in;height:3.42153in" />
 </div>

-All models tested were chosen so they could not fit into 96 GB of GPU memory.

 ## Initial Results
 The following models where run from the folder DeepSpeedExamples/inference/huggingface/zero_inference using disk-offload of parameters via the following command: